hoshi-messenger/hoshi/README.md

 Those aren't that important since it's just a prototype, but if there's time might implement a couple of them since they shouldn't take too long

+- [ ] Allow / Show messages from unknown people, change titleline so that instead of edit/delete we have add/block
 - [ ] Show arrows in chat bubbles only if they're the last (look at Telegram)
 - [ ] Add timestamps before messages
 - [ ] Add timestamps only if there's a pause of more than 5 minutes between messages